 “I would never even think of this, but it’s so on target!”

 It’s like I read their minds – except I don’t.
-I read their responses to my questionnaire, and think about the design problem from multiple points of view – theirs, their clients’ and my own.
+I read their responses to my questions, and think about the design problem from multiple points of view – theirs, their clients’ and my own.

 Incomplete information means the design will not hit every intended goal.
 That's why it's important to be honest, and share what you really mean, not what you think you want.
 It's not even funny how many times clients have requested a “simple and minimal” design, and then weren't happy because it lacked the frills.
 Don't ask for minimal if it's not what you really want!